Black Box Meta-Learning Intrinsic Rewards: Conclusions

-This paper presented a meta-learned stochastic intrinsic reward function modeled as a recurrent network and trained analogously to a standard reinforcement learning agent.
-The network was trained through interactions with a distribution of training tasks and evaluated in new, sparse-reward environments.
-Our experiments demonstrated that a policy that trains using these intrinsic rewards significantly accelerate it's learning compared to one using extrinsic rewards, whether shaped or sparse.
-The learned reward signal demonstrated effective generalization across parametric task variations, though this was not the case when confronting generalization among a small set of distinct problem types.
-Additionally, we investigated alternatively learning a policy using a meta-learned advantage function, achieving slightly better results.
+This paper meta-learned a recurrent and stochastic intrinsic reward function in a manner analogous to how standard reinforcement learning agents are trained.
+This approach presents an alternative to using meta-gradients and evolution strategies.
+The network was trained via interaction with a distribution of training tasks and later evaluated in unseen environments with sparse rewards.
+Our experiments demonstrate that training a policy using the learned reward function can significantly accelerate learning compared to using extrinsic rewards.
+The intrinsic reward function demonstrated effective generalization across parametric task variations, but it struggled when applied to problem types not seen during meta-learning.
+Additionally, we also meta-learned an advantage function under the same framework and achieved slightly better results when using it to train a policy.
 Throughout the paper, we discussed the benefits and drawbacks of different features of our approach.

-Potential future directions that stem from this work include: conducting a quantitative analysis comparing our black box approach with the use of meta-gradients for the outer loop, extending the method to longer lifetimes and broader task distributions, combining or comparing with the meta-learning of other components, and applying it in settings where only sparse rewards are available during meta-training.
-Some straightforward avenues for improvement to our approach include using a network that has access to future interaction steps within the batch of collected data for generating rewards, and computing rewards for off-policy data to enable data reuse.
+Research directions that can stem from this work to provide further insights into the proposed approach include extending the method to longer lifetimes and broader task distributions and conducting a quantitative analysis comparing this black box approach to the use of meta-gradients or evolution strategies.
+Moreover, this work considered sparse rewards only during evaluation; it would be beneficial to progress towards settings where only sparse rewards are available during meta-learning as well.
+Some straightforward avenues that can lead to better sample efficiency are to learn initial parameters for the policy instead of using random initialization and to use a network that has access to future interaction steps within the batch of collected data when generating rewards, rather than a network that only looks at past data.